adeojoemmanuel/EventTracking/README.md

 Amazon DynamoDB is a fully managed and hosted AWS NoSQL database service.

-Claudia.js is an open source Node.js deployment tool that helps automated deployment of Node.js app in a server-less way to AWS Lambda and AWS API Gateway.
+Claudia.js is an open source Node.js deployment tool that helps automated deployment of Node.js app in a serverless function to AWS Lambda and AWS API Gateway.

 ![Architecture - Adeojo Emmanuel ](documents/Architecture.png)